janicevaz16-lgtm/healthcare-data-analysis-planning-strategy/README.md

 All dataset-derived statistics reported in this repository should be interpreted with reference to the exact preprocessing and target-mapping procedure used.
+Model performance is only reported when reproduced from the project's actual modelling pipeline.
 ---

 ## Business / Analytical Problem